charmainebonifacio/acru_menu/README.md

-# The ACRU Parameterization Menu Generator
+# The ACRU Parameter Calibration Menu Generator

 This program will only automatically adjust 18 variables in the MENU Parameter File using an updated parameter text file.
 This program will work with a distributed mode or point mode MENU Parameter File.
 This program also utilizes an implemented a logfile system to ensure accuracy when dealing with the automatic adjustment of values.